Bix Beiderbecke: Whiteman

 Beiderbecke's playing had an influence on Carmichael as a composer.
 One of his compositions, "Stardust", was inspired by Beiderbecke's improvisations, with a cornet phrase reworked by Carmichael into the song's central theme.
 (Note: In his Carmichael biography, Sudhalter actually charts the similarities between recorded Beiderbecke solos in "Singin' the Blues", "Jazz Me Blues", and "Star Dust", writing: "The high spot of 'Star Dust's' first recorded performance is Hoagy's own full-chorus piano solo, its chordal devices clearly echoing Bix's fascination with the Impressionists and such 'moderns' as Igor Stravinsky—and his admiration for the now almost forgotten American composer Eastwood Lane.")
 Bing Crosby, who sang with Whiteman, also cited Beiderbecke as an important influence.
 "Bix and all the rest would play and exchange ideas on the piano", he said.

 With all the noise [of a New York pub] going on, I don't know how they heard themselves, but they did.
 I didn't contribute anything, but I listened and learned […] I was now being influenced by these musicians, particularly horn men.
 I could hum and sing all of the jazz choruses from the recordings made by Bix, Phil Napoleon, and the rest.

 Following the Wall Street Crash of 1929, the once-booming music industry contracted and work became more difficult to find.
 For a while, Beiderbecke's only regular income came from his work as a member of Nat Shilkret's orchestra on The Camel Pleasure Hour NBC radio show.
 However, during a live broadcast on October 8, 1930, Beiderbecke's seemingly limitless gift for improvisation finally failed him: "He stood up to take his solo, but his mind went blank and nothing happened", recalled a fellow musician, Frankie Cush.
 The cornetist spent the rest of the year at home in Davenport and then, in February 1931, he returned to New York one last time.

+Personal life

+The most substantial of Beiderbecke's documented romantic relationships was with Ruth Shaffner, a medical secretary whom he met at the Arcadia Ballroom in St. Louis in September 1925 and saw through the following winter; Trumbauer later described her as "the only girl that he ever loved".
+Sudhalter and Evans, drawing on their interviews with Shaffner herself, wrote that she had become pregnant by Beiderbecke late in 1925 and that he offered to marry her, but that Shaffner, the daughter of a strict churchgoing family, broke off the relationship rather than marry, though how the pregnancy ended is not known.

+In a letter to his parents dated June 16, 1931, weeks before his death, Beiderbecke wrote that he intended to marry Alice O'Connell, a 20-year-old New York woman of Irish-Catholic background.
+Lion characterised this as "probably more fantasy than reality", observing that the same letter contained other apparent inventions meant to reassure his parents about his circumstances, and that the woman was never afterward identified with certainty.